ovr/phpsa/docs/05_Analyzers.md

 Checks for assignments in conditions. (= instead of ==)

+#### BacktickUsage

+Discourages the use of backtick operator for shell execution.

 #### Casts

 Checks for casts that try to cast a type to itself.